DORA vs ISO 22301

 What It Is

 Digital Operational Resilience Act (DORA), Regulation (EU) 2022/2554, is an EU-wide regulation enhancing financial sector resilience against ICT disruptions like cyberattacks and third-party failures.
-Applicable from January 17, 2025, it harmonizes rules for 20 entity types using a proportional, risk-based approach.
+Applicable since January 17, 2025, it harmonizes rules for 20 entity types using a proportional, risk-based approach.

 Key Components